On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Concluding remarks

 \section{Concluding remarks}

-The mathematical program with equilibrium constraints (MPEC) is a powerful framework that encompasses several important problem classes, including stochastic programming, Stackelberg games, bilevel optimization, and traffic equilibrium models.
-In this work, we focus on stochastic variants of MPECs.
-Motivated by the absence of distributed computational methods to address this challenging mathematical model, we propose distributed gradient tracking methods designed for two classes of problems over networks, including single-stage and two-stage distributed stochastic MPECs.
+The mathematical program with equilibrium constraints (MPEC) is \Rme{an expansive} framework that \Rme{can capture settings arising in the modeling of Stackelberg games and bilevel optimization, amongst others}.
+In this work, we focus on \Rme{single and two-stage} stochastic variants of \Rme{the} MPEC.
+Motivated by the absence of distributed computational methods to address \Rme{such a} challenging \Rme{class of} mathematical model, we propose distributed gradient tracking methods designed for \Rme{the distributed generalization of the two aforementioned} classes of problems over networks, \Rme{i.e.,} single-stage and two-stage distributed stochastic MPECs.
 By leveraging a randomized smoothing technique, we develop fully iterative distributed zeroth-order gradient tracking methods.
 We establish complexity guarantees for computing a stationary point to the implicit optimization problem in each setting.
 Notably, our methods for the exact single-stage and two-stage settings achieve the best-known complexity bound known for the centralized nonsmooth nonconvex stochastic optimization.
 Further, this is the first time that complexity guarantees for resolving the inexact distributed single-stage and two-stage stochastic MPECs over networks are obtained.
-We numerically compare the proposed methods with their centralized counterparts across networks of varying sizes and connectivity levels.
-A key direction for future research is to weaken the strong monotonicity assumption of the lower-level map, potentially through leveraging iterative penalization or iterative regularization schemes~\cite{samadi2023improved,jalilzadeh2022stochastic,kaushik2021method,ebrahimi2025regularized}.
+We numerically compare the proposed methods with their centralized counterparts across networks of varying sizes and connectivity levels. \Rme{A key direction for future work is to weaken strong monotonicity at the lower level and establish guarantees for monotone problems, where equilibria may be nonunique and the response is set-valued.
+In such settings, iterative penalization or regularization can be used to obtain a well-defined equilibrium for the upper level. \cite{samadi2023improved,jalilzadeh2024stochastic,kaushik2021method,ebrahimi2025regularized}}.